stphnduvall/stephenduvall/README.md

 # Stephen DuVall
-This is my personal webiste.
-It was based off the greyscale bootstrap template that I found on the internet.

-I'm redesigning it myself to use flexbox and css grid without using any dependacy on bootstrap.

-Im not the best web developer and thats why I'm trying to not use bootstrap.
-I probably have a lot of things wrong on this site and there's still more for me to learn.

-You can view the website at [stephenduvall.me]("https://stephenduavll.me")
+Source code for my personal website [stephenduvall.me]("https://stephenduavll.me")

+It's built with typescript and react.
+I am still learning how to use react so there is lots of room for this site to improve.

+## To do:
+- [ ] Create markdown parser
+- [ ] Use markdown files instead of hard coded in the Javascript.